 Submission of this application will officially count as one secondary application attempt.
 Unless your secondary application is submitted prior to the application deadline for the semester applying, you will not be reviewed for consideration into the clinical portion of Grand Canyon University's Bachelor of Science in Nursing (Pre-Licensure) program.
 Students are allowed to submit a maximum of two secondary applications for consideration into the clinical portion of the Pre-Licensure program.
 If you are unsure of any of the aforementioned, please contact your Student Services Counselor for assistance before submitting your secondary application.

 All criteria must be completed by the semester deadline(s) specified below: The College of Nursing and Health Care Professions will conduct a review of student's records to determine acceptance into the BSN Pre-Licensure clinical portion of the program.

-Pass Grand Canyon University background check (no felonies; misdemeanors will be subject to review by the college).
+- Pass Grand Canyon University background check (no felonies; misdemeanors will be subject to review by the college).
 The background check expires six months from the date ordered.
-GCU recommends ordering one month prior to the secondary application deadline for the semester applying by applying here.
+GCU recommends ordering one month prior to the secondary application deadline for the semester applying.

 Obtain a Level One State of Arizona Department of Public Safety Fingerprint Clearance Card; submission of fingerprints and application to AZDPS required prior to application deadline.

 HESI Admissions Assessment Exam (HESI A2) Requirements:

 Complete the Health Education Systems, Inc. (HESI) A2 Admissions Assessment Exam.
 More information, exam dates, and to register for an upcoming exam date, click here.